kiwicopple/paul.copplest.one/docs/knowledge/how-to-learn.md

 # How to learn

-One morning while I was travelling in Asia, I joined a friend of mine on a beach, throwing a boomerang that he had made.
+One morning while I was travelling in Asia, I joined a friend on a beach, throwing a boomerang that he had made.
 "It's simple to use," he said in his thick Australian accent, "just hold it in your outstretched arm at a 45 degree angle and throw it at a 45 degree angle the wind."

-He demonstrated this, throwing it with a flick of his wrist and then running about 30 meters to the left to catch it (with varying success).
-Three minutes after this detailed boomerang throwing demonstration he departed for work, leaving me with a boomerang and a full day to practice.
+He demonstrated this, throwing it with a flick of his wrist and running about 30 meters to the left to catch it (with varying success).
+Three minutes after this _detailed_ boomerang throwing demonstration he departed for work, leaving me with a boomerang and a full day to practice.

 An hour or so later, I hadn't caught a single throw.

-I decided that the boomerang may not withstand a full day of collisions into the sand, and given the tropical heat I thought it would be fun to move into the water to practice throwing.
+I decided that the boomerang may not withstand a full day of collisions into the sandy beach, and given the tropical heat I thought it would be fun to move into the water to practice throwing.

 ## Transilience